SunilBhairi/Bike_Sharing_Assignment/README.md

 - **Optimize Operational Planning:** Adjust bike availability and distribution based on the significant features identified, optimizing resources for peak demand periods.

-- **User Engagement on Weekends:** Capitalize on increased demand on **Sunday** by introducing special promotions or events to encourage bike usage during weekends.
+- **User Engagement on Weekends:** Capitalize on increased demand on **Weekdays** by introducing special promotions or events to encourage bike usage during weekends.

 - **Weather-Sensitive Promotions:** Implement weather-specific promotions or incentives to encourage bike usage during favorable weather conditions, addressing the impact of **temp**, **hum**, and **windspeed**.